 RODER Vision Illuminator Families for SMT and Pick-and-Place Applications

-The following RODER Vision product families are the most suitable for electronic component pick-and-place vision, SMD inspection, and PCB quality control applications.
+The RODER Vision product families below are the best fit for electronic component pick-and-place vision, SMD inspection, and PCB quality control.

 DC2 — Low Angle LED Ring Lights

 Grazing-incidence darkfield illumination for lead coplanarity, solder joint, and surface texture inspection.
-Reveals fine-pitch IC lead geometry invisible to standard ring lights.
+Brings out fine-pitch IC lead geometry that standard ring lights miss.

 DC4 — High Intensity LED Ring Lights